Programming-SBCG853-Cohort2/learning-linux-winfrednyoroka/README.md

 In moving files then you must specify the file and the directory you want to move to

+e.g mv notes.txt unixstuff/
+ mv *.txt unixstuff/

+ # NB: *  THIS IS A WILD CART, IT MEANS EVERYTHING FOR INSTANCE EVERYTHING WITH .TXT

+ # Moving directories
+ mv test1 test2

+ in the above case test 1 and test 2 are directories. we are moving test 1 to test 2

 ## Copying files (cp)